jackiehjm/stx-docs/doc/source/planning/kubernetes/verified-commercial-hardware.rst

 Kubernetes Verified Commercial Hardware
 =======================================

-Verified and approved hardware components for use with |prod| are listed here.
+Supported hardware components for use with |prod| are listed here.

 .. .. only:: starlingx
 ..
 ..
 For more information on the supported hardware platforms and server
 ..    configurations validated for |prod-long|, please refer to
 ..    :ref:`Self-Validated and Certified Servers <cert-hw-details>`.

 .. only:: partner

-   For more information on the supported hardware platforms and server configurations validated for |prod-long|, please refer to https://www.windriver.com/studio/operator/self-validated-and-certified-hosts
+   For more information on the verified and certified hardware components for hardware platforms and server configurations validated for |prod-long|, please refer to https://www.windriver.com/studio/operator/self-validated-and-certified-hosts

 .. _verified-commercial-hardware-verified-components: